bluejava/tarsy/README.md

 		assert(true)
 	})
 ```
 When running the above tests in the default asynchronous mode, the 2nd "immediate pass" test finishes first, while the 1st test delays for a second and then fails an assert.
-The error is propagated to the enclosing promise and fails the appropriate test:
+The error is propagated to the enclosing `Promise` and fails the appropriate test:

 ![](images/example4.png)